 Rotterdam The Hague Airport (RTM) is easily accessible by train or shuttle bus.
 Taxis and car rental companies are also represented at the airport.

 Rotterdam insider information

-Walk of Fame: One of the fastest growing attractions in Rotterdam, the Walk of Fame entices people to book Rotterdam flights to see international and national celebrities’ hand and footprints in the sidewalk.
+Walk of Fame: One of the fastest growing attractions in Rotterdam, the Walk of Fame entices people to book flights to see international and national celebrities’ hand and footprints in the sidewalk.
 You’ll see many tourists posing for pictures by big names, and matching their fingertips to the concrete version of the celebrity of interest.
 A-listers like Cliff Richard, John Denver, Carlos Santana, Shirley Bassey, Everly Brothers, Dionne Warwick, Carl Lewis, Tina Turner, Gloria Estefan, Toto and Johnny Cash have all made their mark – quite literally – on this memorable sidewalk.

 Oude Kerk: Once you’ve spent a few days in Rotterdam, it’s plainly obvious how modern and new the whole city is compared to its existence before the Second World War.
-For history buffs booking flights to Rotterdam in search of its courageous past, look no further than Oude Kerk – one of the only districts to survive the war.
+For history buffs in search of its courageous past, look no further than Oude Kerk – one of the only districts to survive the war.
 As you wander through it, you’ll notice the 18th century windmill that overlooks the water.
 This is the spot where Dutch pilgrims left Holland for America on July 22, 1620.
 Their boat, however, malfunctioned and they had to stop in England to join some other outbound travellers on the Mayflower.
 The rest is history.